pearlha/crcns-aa2-ph3yb-mmw5yw/README.md

 Install the project in development mode by running `python setup.py develop`.
 If you use notebooks, this will ensure that you can access your modules.

 Edit this file to describe your actual project.

+This project attempts to address whether the neural code in the auditory thalamus in songbirds can be interpreted in terms of a hierarchical model of sensory processing.
+The neural recording data is shown in an excel sheet (stim_data.csv) that is interpreted in python through as pandas.
+The project will answer which class of stimuli (songrip, conspecific, flatrip) produces the most amount of spikes.
+The id input/UoI is the the ID number in the first column of stim_data and the subsequent return will be sample rate, depth, number of samples, and class of stimuli for each file name.
+This process usese the read_spike function described in the io.py file.